-Strengthening the roll out of community diagnostic hubs with mobile healthcare units
+Strengthening the roll out of community diagnostic centres with mobile healthcare units

-The upcoming rollout of community diagnostic hubs (CDHs) is set to revolutionise diagnostic provision in the NHS – providing a much-needed boost to capacity and an opportunity to transform service delivery to take a more patient-centric approach.
+The upcoming rollout of community diagnostic centres (CDCs) is set to revolutionise diagnostic provision in the NHS – providing a much-needed boost to capacity and an opportunity to transform service delivery to take a more patient-centric approach.

 With the aim of providing services in the heart of local communities, the new service model will deliver quicker and easier access to screening and greater convenience to patients.

-The introduction of CDHs is a key recommendation from Professor Sir Mike Richards’s October 2020 independent review Diagnostics: Recovery and Renewal.
+The introduction of CDCs, formerly known as community diagnostic hubs, is a key recommendation from Professor Sir Mike Richards’s October 2020 independent review Diagnostics: Recovery and Renewal.

-Over the next five years, CDHs will be used to both reduce the post-Covid backlog and meet the ever-increasing demand for elective diagnostic services.
+Over the next five years, CDCs will be used to both reduce the post-Covid backlog and meet the ever-increasing demand for elective diagnostic services.

 EMS Healthcare commercial manager Jo Quarterman said: “EMS Healthcare has vast experience of providing mobile units in the heart of local communities, so we’re well informed about the benefits of bringing these facilities closer to patients’ homes.